 The Parent Company maintains a stock-based compensation plan, the Piper Jaffray Companies Amended and Restated 2003 Annual and Long-Term Incentive Plan (the "Incentive Plan").
 The Incentive Plan permits the grant of equity awards, including restricted stock, restricted stock units and non-qualified stock options, to the Company's employees.
 The awards granted to employees have either three-year cliff vesting periods, vest ratably over three years in equal installments or cliff vest upon meeting certain performance or market-based metrics.
-The maximum term of the stock options granted to employees is ten years.
 The Incentive Plan provides for accelerated vesting of awards if there is a severance event, a change in control of the Parent Company (as defined in the Incentive Plan), in the event of a participant's death, and at the discretion of the compensation committee of the Parent Company's board of directors.

-The Parent Company also established the 2016 Employment Inducement Award Plan (the "Inducement Plan") in conjunction with the acquisition of Simmons.
-The Parent Company granted \$11.6 million in restricted stock under the Inducement Plan on May 15, 2016.
+The Parent Company also established the 2016 Employment Inducement Award Plan (the "Inducement Plan") in conjunction with the acquisition of Simmons & Company International.
 These shares cliff vest in three years.
 Employees forfeit unvested Inducement Plan shares upon termination of employment.
-See Note 4 for additional information regarding the Simmons acquisition.